d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/transformer.md

 by following the Transformer architecture.
 Here we specify that
-both the Transformer encoder and the Transformer decoder have 2 layers using 4-head attention.
+both the Transformer encoder and the Transformer decoder have two layers using 4-head attention.
-Similar to :numref:`sec_seq2seq_training`,
+As in :numref:`sec_seq2seq_training`,
-we train the Transformer model for sequence to sequence learning on the English-French machine translation dataset.
+we train the Transformer model for sequence-to-sequence learning on the English--French machine translation dataset.

 ```{.python .input}
 %%tab all